github/docs/content/code-security/dependabot/working-with-dependabot/guidance-for-the-configuration-of-private-registries-for-dependabot.md

 {% endraw %}

-Example of ProGet registry for Python (PyPI):
+Example of ProGet registry configuration for Python (PyPI):

 {% raw %}